Dynamic Range Reduction via Branch-and-Bound: Experiments

 \subsection{Numerical Experiments}

-We compare different policies: the base policy $\bpolicy$, the \BB policy $\bbpolicy_{\rhorizon}$ with different rollout horizons $\rhorizon$ and the rollout selection policy $\rpolicy$.
-The relative $\DR$ reduction for a horizon up to $\horizon=10$ can be found in \cref{fig:dr_8_16_all,fig:dr_8_16_all}.

-We compare the two methods \ALL (\cref{fig:dr_8_16_all}) and \IMP (\cref{fig:dr_8_16_rollout}) for choosing the indices in the branch step (\cref{alg:branch_and_bound:branch}, \cref{alg:branch_and_bound}).
+We compare different policies: the base policy $\bpolicy$ (baseline from~\cite{mucke2023optimum}), our \BB policy $\bbpolicy_{\rhorizon}$ with different rollout horizons $\rhorizon$ and our rollout selection policy $\rpolicy$.
+The relative $\DR$ reduction for a horizon up to $\horizon=10$ can be found in~\cref{fig:dr_8_16_all}.
+We compare \ALL (left) and \IMP (right) for choosing the indices in the branch step.
 It is apparent that every single policy reduces the $\DR$ with an increasing horizon $\horizon$.
-The base policy $\bpolicy$ is largely outperformed by $\bbpolicy_{\rhorizon}$ and $\rpolicy$. $\bbpolicy_{\rhorizon}$ is increasing its performance with an increasing rollout horizon $\rhorizon$.
+The base policy $\bpolicy$ is largely outperformed by our $\bbpolicy_{\rhorizon}$ and $\rpolicy$. $\bbpolicy_{\rhorizon}$ is increasing its performance with an increasing rollout horizon $\rhorizon$.
 We can see that the exact method \ALL has the same performance as using the simplified version \IMP, while being more computational demanding.
-While \ALL scales quadratically with the problem size $n$, \IMP is basically independent of $n$.
-Furthermore, the rollout selection policy $\rpolicy$ already almost achieves optimal performance (c.f. to $\bbpolicy_{10}$).
-We also evaluate our results with the maximum coefficient ratio $C_{\max}$ \cref{eq:coefficient_ratio} for $n=8$.
-It is evident from \cref{fig:dr_8_16_abs}, that $C_{\max}(\mat{Q})\le \DR(\mat{Q})$, aligning with our theoretical insights.
+It scales quadratically with the problem size $n$, where \IMP is basically independent of $n$.
+The policy $\rpolicy$ already almost achieves optimal performance (c.f. to $\bbpolicy_{10}$).

-We can see that with our algorithm $C_{\max}$ is also reduced.
-Evaluating the quality of our bounds (see \cref{sec:bound}), we indicate the fraction of the pruned state space in \cref{fig:pruned}.
+Evaluating the quality of our bounds (see~~\cref{sec:bound}), we indicate the fraction of the pruned state space in~\cref{fig:pruned}.
 We here consider the exact solution, that is $\bbpolicy_{\horizon}$.
-We vary the depth until the upper bounds are updated (\cref{alg:branch_and_bound:update}, \cref{alg:branch_and_bound}).
+We vary the depth until the upper bounds are updated.
 Increasing this depth, as well as increasing the horizon leads to pruning a larger fraction of the whole search space.
-Furthermore, the number of pruned states does not heavily depend on an updated current best, indicating the strength of our lower bound (\cref{sec:bound}).
+The number of pruned states does not heavily depend on an updated current best, indicating the strength of our lower bound (\cref{sec:bound}).